SweetDate-Calendar/sd_docs/governance_and_community/index.md

 ## How Changes Are Proposed

-Changes to Sweet-Date — including the backend engine, protocol definitions, CLI tooling, and client libraries — follow a structured, versioned process to maintain stability and ensure long-term maintainability.
+Changes to SweetDate — including the backend engine, protocol definitions, CLI tooling, and client libraries — follow a structured, versioned process to maintain stability and ensure long-term maintainability.

 ### Versioning

-- Sweet-Date follows [Semantic Versioning](https://semver.org/) (e.g., `0.2.0`, `1.0.0`)
+- SweetDate follows [Semantic Versioning](https://semver.org/) (e.g., `0.2.0`, `1.0.0`)
 - Backwards-incompatible changes require a major version bump
 - The protocol definition and CLI generators are versioned independently of the backend